'Our biggest enemy': N.Korea's Kim says U.S. policy doesn't change with presidents

 SEOUL (Reuters) - North Korean leader Kim Jong Un called the United States the “biggest enemy” and said Washington’s hostile policy toward North Korea would not change regardless of who occupies the White House, state media reported on Saturday.

-“Our foreign political activities should be focused and redirected on subduing the U.S., our biggest enemy and main obstacle to our innovated development,” Kim said, according to a KCNA report of his remarks.
+“Our foreign political activities should be focused and redirected on subduing the U.S., our biggest enemy and main obstacle to our innovated development,” Kim said on Friday, according to a KCNA report of his remarks.

-“No matter who is in power in the U.S., the true nature of the U.S. and its fundamental policies towards North Korea never change,” Kim said, vowing to expand ties with “anti-imperialist, independent forces.”
+“No matter who is in power in the U.S., the true nature of the U.S. and its fundamental policies towards North Korea never change,” Kim said, vowing to expand ties with “anti-imperialist, independent forces” and calling for expanded nuclear capabilities.

 There was no immediate comment from the U.S. State Department.
 A spokesman for the Biden campaign declined to comment.

+Biden said in October that he would only meet Kim on the condition that North Korea would agree to draw down its nuclear capacity.

+Last month Kurt Campbell, the top U.S. diplomat for East Asia under Obama and seen as a contender for a top Asia policy position under Biden, said the incoming U.S. administration would have to make an early decision on what approach it will take with North Korea and not repeat the delay of the Obama era.

-Kim also called for more research and development of advanced military equipment, as well as further progress in expanding the country’s arsenal of nuclear weapons.
+Kim called for more research and development of advanced military equipment, including spy satellites, hypersonic weapons, solid-fuel intercontinental ballistic missiles, and reconnaissance drones.

+He also said research had nearly been completed on a nuclear submarine.

+North Korea would not “misuse” its nuclear weapons, Kim said, but called for expanding the country’s nuclear arsenal, including “preemptive” and “retaliatory” strike capabilities and warheads of varying sizes.

 The remarks came a day after Kim explored ways to renew inter-Korean ties and vowed to expand diplomatic relations in remarks to the congress.